 men and women.

 A real men is steadfast in his love for his wife and family.
 "Husbands, love your wives, just as Christ loved the church and gave himself up for her" (Ephesians 5:25).
 We are to put our wife and family first - even to the point of being willing to die for them.
-This means to put them above ourselves, our career, our friends, or our hobbies.
+This means to put them above ourselves, our career, our friends, and our hobbies.
 Above even our own egos.
-[Questions: Do you pray for your wife everyday?
+[Questions: Men, do you pray for your wife everyday?
 When is the last time you lead your wife in prayer?]

 Commit to live God's way, rather than